POMDPPlanners.environments.laser_tag_pomdp package

 Parameters:

-• action (ndarray) – Action to be executed
+• action (ndarray) – A single action to apply to every particle.

 Return type: